 You should inspect the breakaway switch periodically to ensure proper function of the product/system.
-Essentially you should inspect the wires, cables, and switch box for wear or damage and do a pull test to ensure the pin still comes out and is not broken and the trailer brakes engage when the pin is pulled.
+Inspect the wires, cables, and switch box for wear or damage and do a pull test to ensure the pin still comes out and is not broken and the trailer brakes engage when the pin is pulled.
 If there is any damage or malfunction then replace the damaged components.

-CONTINE & SETUP

-- Visually inspect the electrical wires from the switch box to where they are connected into the battery system and the brake system.
+1. Visually inspect the electrical wires from the switch box to where they are connected into the battery system and the brake system.

 Make sure the wires are not broken or damaged.
 Make sure the black coating is not damaged and that the copper wire is not exposed anywhere along the wire or at the connection point.

-If the wiring is damaged or exposed then replace the switch box and wiring. - 2.
-Visually inspect the coiled breakaway cable.
+If the wiring is damaged or exposed then replace the switch box and wiring.

+- 2. Visually inspect the coiled breakaway cable.
 Make sure the cable is not damaged or frayed anywhere along the cable.
 If damaged, replace the cable. - 3.
 Last, test the function of the breakaway switch system.
 Before doing this, make sure the trailer electrical plug is not connected to the tow vehicle (or the breakaway system could damage the tow vehicle's trailer brake controller or other electrical systems).

 Then, pull the cable near the pin (be careful to prevent recoil of the cable and pin that could cause injury) to remove the pin from the electrical switch box.
 The pin should pull out with a reasonable amount of pull force.

 Inspect the plastic pin to verify it is not broken or damaged.
-If the pin is too hard (more than 40 lbs pull force) to remove or is loose and comes out too easily or is damaged then replace the pin and cable.
+If the pin is too hard to remove (more than 40 lbs pull force) or is loose and comes out too easily or is damaged then replace the pin and cable.

 Check that the trailer brakes engage once the pin is removed from the switch.
 One way to do this is to connect the trailer to the tow vehicle (but leave the trailer electrical plug disconnected from the tow vehicle) and try to gently pull forward with the pin removed from the Zip breakaway switch box.
 The brakes should engage and prevent the trailer from moving.
-If the brakes engage and lock the tires do not try to overpower the brakes by pulling excessively hard with the tow vehicle.
+If the brakes engage and lock the tires, do not try to overpower the brakes by pulling excessively hard with the tow vehicle.

 Finally, with the tow vehicle back in park and the park brake engaged, insert the pin back into the breakaway switch box.
 Do not leave the pin out of the switch box for more than a couple minutes.

-DO NOT LEAVE THE PIN OUT OF THE BREAKAWAY SWITCH FOR MORE THAN A COUPLE MINUTES.
-THIS WILL RESULT IN THE BRAKES BEING CONTINUALLY ENGAGED AND MAY RESULT IN DAMAGE TO THE BRAKES OR WIRING.
-BEFORE YOUR TRIP, ENSURE YOUR BATTERIES ARE FULLY CHARGED.
-YOUR TRAILER BREAKAWAY SWITCH UTILIZES THE TRAVEL TRAILER'S ON-BOARD BATTERIES TO ENGAGE THE TRAILER BRAKES IN THE EVENT OF AN ACCIDENTAL DECOUPLING FROM THE TOW-VEHICLE.
-THE BREAKAWAY SWITCH WILL NOT BE ABLE TO FUNCTION AS INTENDED WITHOUT AN ADEQUATE CHARGE ON THE BATTERIES.
+- DO NOT leave the pin out of the breakaway switch for more than a couple minutes.
+This will result in the brakes being continually engaged and may result in damage to the brakes or wiring. - Before your trip, ensure your batteries are fully charged.
+Your trailer breakaway switch utilizes the travel trailer's on-board batteries to engage the trailer breaks in the event of an accidental decoupling from the tow-vehicle.

+The breakaway switch will not be able to function as intended without an adequate charge on the batteries.